 As stated in the introduction, one of most important objectives of the Ecosystem Processes Component of the bay monitoring program is the identification of long-term trends in sediment deposition and benthic fluxes in the Maryland portion of Chesapeake Bay.
-This report covers data collected from August 1984 through June 1987 - a period of two full calendar years (1985 and 1986) and two partial years (1984 and 1987).
+This report covers data collected from August 1984 through November 1987 - a period of two and a half calendar years (1985 and 1987) and one partial year (1984).
 Although it is still early in the monitoring program, it seemed appropriate to begin to examine these data for inter-annual trends.

-The technique employed for this initial pass-through of the data was to compute the mean and standard deviation for all sediment fluxes observed at each station during calendar years 1984 throught 1987.
-These statistics were then plotted (Figs. 6-7a through 6-7e) and examined by eye for trends.
-This approach is unquestionably simplistic, qualitative, and perhaps misleading due to to the unequal sample sizes available for each year (4 SONE cruises in 1985 and 1986, but only 2 SONE cruises in 1984 and 1987).
+The technique employed for this initial pass-through of the data was to compute the mean and standard deviation for all sediment fluxes observed at each station during calendar years 1984 through 1987.
+These statistics were then plotted (Figs. 6-7a through 6-7e) and examined for trends.
+This approach is unquestionably simplistic, qualitative, and perhaps misleading due to the unequal sample sizes available for each year (4 SONE cruises in 1985, 1986, and 1987 but only 2 SONE cruises in 1984).
 The results should therefore be considered only a starting point for examining the EPC data for longer term trends.

-As shown in Fig. 6-7a-e, annual within-station variations in sediment-water fluxes generally overwhelms differences among annual mean fluxes at the SONE monitoring stations.
+As shown in Fig. 6-7a-e, annual within-station variations in sedimentwater fluxes generally overwhelms differences among annual mean fluxes at the SONE monitoring stations.
 Nevertheless, some qualitative patterns emerged that warrant closer study.
-For example, the annual average of SOC, NH4+, and DIP flux measurements at Buena Vista in the upper Patuxent appear to have increased steadily since 1984.
+For example, the annual average of SOC, NH4+, and DIP flux measurements at Buena Vista in the upper Patuxent appear to have increased steadily since 1984, but decreased in 1987.
 At nearly all the other SONE stations, the estimate of mean annual oxygen flux peaked in 1985 and appears to have decreased in 1986 and 1987.
+Recently collected data further support this trend.
 There were several striking inter-annual trends in NH4+ fluxes, including the upward trend at Buena Vista mentioned above, and downward trends in the Potomac (Maryland Pt. and Ragged Pt.) and lower mainstem bay (R-78).
 Downward trends in N+N fluxes since 1985 were indicated at St. Leonard Cr. and Windy Hill.
 Upward trends in DIP fluxes and downward trends in silicate flux may be occurring along the mainstem bay, especially in the region of stations R-78 and R-64.